canonical/sphinx-docs-starter-pack/docs/reference/github-workflows.rst

 GitHub Workflows
 ================

-The primary documentation workflow checks spelling, links, and inclusive language in a documentation project. `documentation-checks.yaml` workflow covers these three checks and can be added to a new or existing workflow's jobs with:
+The primary documentation workflow checks spelling, links, and inclusive language in a documentation project; these are the same checks as described in :ref:`run-documentation-checks`.
+The ``documentation-checks.yaml`` workflow covers these three checks and can be added to a new or existing workflow's jobs with:

 .. code:: yaml